Guardianship Annapolis Family Law Firm Helping Clients Understand Their Case

 Helping You Protect the Rights of Your Loved Ones

 Maryland law allows the court to appoint a guardian for a minor or an incapacitated adult.
-The guardian is charged with taking on various decision-making responsibilities for their minor or disabled to provide care that they are unable to provide for themselves.
+The guardian is charged with taking on various decision-making responsibilities for the minor or disabled to provide care that they are unable to provide for themselves.

 What are the Two Types of Guardianship in Maryland?